ajuniper/timestables/README.md

 Just run timestables.sh from a shell to play.
 Or copy to /usr/local/bin and copy the .desktop files to the desktop and double click.

+## Running

+Double click on one of the desktop files if you are using a graphical environment.
+Or run the script directly using ./timestables.sh with the following arguments:

+-l = use local console instead of starting new terminal window -s = width of times table, default up to 12x
+-o = type of table, divide/times/add/subtract/mixed/rounding
+-f = font size
+-r = repeat until answer is correct, without will just show correct/incorrect count at end

 ## Results

 Results are displayed to the user at the end of each test.